What Are Solution Sales?

 In the days before the Internet, customers relied on sales professionals to inform them of solutions to their needs.
 In most cases, a business manager or owner didn't have the resources to know of proven ways or processes to solve business concerns.
 But with the overwhelming majority of businesses having Internet access, managers and owners are just a few mouse clicks away from learning proven or suggested methods to overcome both known and unknown challenges.

-A sales professional who focuses solely on finding, uncovering or creating a need that can be solved by a product or service they sell is assuming that their customer is not only fully unaware of the problem, doesn't realize that the problem can be solved and that their are solutions for the problem.
+A sales professional who focuses solely on finding, uncovering or creating a need that can be solved by a product or service they sell is assuming that their customer is not only fully unaware of the problem but doesn't realize that the problem can be solved and that there are solutions for the problem.

 Customers are significantly more informed when it comes to learning about industry-specific best practices and are highly motivated by their competition to improve their business processes.
-What this means for the solution sales professional is that their customers are already aware of the problem, the solution and the options.
-So unless you market a very unique solution, relying on the traditional solution sales approach will create a very hard to overcome challenge in your sales career.
+What this means for the solution sales professional is that their customers are already aware of the problem, the solution, and the options.
+So unless you market a very unique solution, relying on the traditional solution sales approach will create very hard to overcome challenges in your sales career.